Nakul155/Environmental-Sound-Classification/README.md

 # Environmental-Sound-Classification

-Environmental sound classification involves distinguishing between various types of sounds like car horns, rain, or dog barks using machine learning models.
-In this study, we explore the performance of a 1D Convolutional Neural Network (CNN) when trained on three different audio features: MFCC, STFT, and Gammatone filterbanks.

-If the .ipynb file does not load try reloading the page
+This project develops an end-to-end environmental sound classification system using a 1D Convolutional Neural Network (CNN) model, trained on the UltraSound8K dataset, which contains over 8,000 samples spanning diverse environmental sounds.
+The approach includes audio signal preprocessing with techniques such as Mel-Frequency Cepstral Coefficients (MFCC), Short-Time Fourier Transform (STFT), and Gammatone filterbanks, alongside the application of various filters— high-pass, low-pass, Kalman, and Wiener filters—to evaluate their effects on classification performance.
+The primary objectives are to assess the effectiveness of these preprocessing and filtering techniques in enhancing sound classification accuracy.
+Evaluation metrics including accuracy, precision, recall, and F1 score are used to validate model performance, with comparisons to baseline methods to ensure robust generalization.
+The findings are expected to yield a high-performing model and valuable insights into the contributions of different feature extraction and filtering techniques in environmental sound classification.